 My name is listed as Thomas but go by "Mike".
 QSL via Bureau, LOTW, or Direct with SASE if you are in a hurry.
-Although I post to LOTW, I enjoy receiving the QSL's.
-If your QSO does not show up in LOTW, please email me and I will check my paper log which gets transfered to LOTW.
+Although I post to LOTW, I anwer all QSL's.
+If your QSO does not show up in LOTW, please email me.
 I read often in QRZ a guy says he cannot afford to QSL even if the other station sends a SASE.
-I don't get that as a QSL can be written on a scrap of paper which I think everyone gets plenty of that from junk mail.
+I don't get that as a QSL can be written on a scrap of paper which I think everyone gets plenty of scrap paper from junk mail.
 My favorite QSL of all times is one from a ZD7 made from a cigarette carton.

 Life member of ARRL and CW OPS #1066.
 Member of the Southeastern DX Club and past officer several times.

 I obtained the call P49I from Aruba by passing their examination and still hold the call.
 See the P49I station using QRZ.
 Other calls used in the past.
 DL/K4PI, ON/K4PI, K4PI/VP2K St. Kitts, PJ0J St. Marteen 1986-88, PJ8T St Marteen 1989, P40PI Aruba 1990 - 93, P49I 1993 - present, K96PI, K400PI, K26PI 1996 Olympics callsigns.

 You must be logged in to file a report on this page

 Book Totals: 93 qso's 93 confirmed Get a free logbook at QRZ.COM